vitzaoral/watering-system/README.md

 # Watering system
-IoT watering system with ESP8266 Wemos D1 Mini.
-Use soil moisture sensor and temperature sensor and send data to Blynk.
+IoT watering system based on ESP8266 Wemos D1 Mini.
+Use soil moisture sensors and temperature sensor, data are send data to Blynk.
+Water pumps are controller by Blynk application manually.

-# Description
-TODO: description
+Project is free to use, coded in C++, created in Visual Code with [PlatfomIO IDE](http://docs.platformio.org/en/latest/ide/vscode.html).

 > To build a project, you need to download all the necessary libraries and create the *settings.cpp* file in the src folder:
 ```c++